vivocha/bot-sdk/README.md

 | <img src="https://cdn.rawgit.com/vivocha/bot-sdk/79a72947/docs/list-template-btn.png" width=300 /> |
 | :------------------------------------------------------------------------------------------------: |
 |             **A BotResponse message containing a list template with links (buttons)**              |

+##### Custom Template Elements

+If you provide a custom Template Element, you will need to customize also the end user interaction app, in order to properly show the custom template element as you have designed it.
+An example of a custom Template Element can be found [here](https://github.com/vivocha/bot-sdk#using-the-bot-framework-version-4), where a custom message coming from a Microsoft Bot will be sent to the interaction app unchanged.

 ---